Vinicius strikes twice as Real Madrid edge Atletico 3-2 in pulsating derby

 Vinicius Jr scored twice as Real Madrid fought back to beat Atletico Madrid 3-2 in a breathless Spanish capital derby on Sunday, keeping Alvaro Arbeloa’s side within four points of La Liga leaders Barcelona.

-Atletico’s Ademola Lookman opened the scoring in the 33rd minute on Sunday, finishing a slick counterattack involving Matteo Ruggeri and a delightful backheel from Giuliano Simeone.
+Atletico’s Ademola Lookman opened the scoring in the 33rd minute on Sunday, finishing a slick counterattack involving Matteo Ruggeri and a delightful back-heel from Giuliano Simeone.

 Recommended Storieslist of 4 items